xe-nvdk/rtcollector/README.md

 - 📥 Receive and index logs via Syslog input (RFC5424/RFC3164) using RedisSearch
 - 🕒 Per-plugin timing with slow detection and warning indicators
 - 🐬 Collect metrics from MariaDB servers using `SHOW GLOBAL STATUS`, configurable and with authentication support
+- ⏳ Support for human-readable retention settings (e.g., `1d`, `12h`, `1y`) for RedisTimeSeries
+- 📦 Memory buffering for metrics and logs during Redis downtime with automatic flush and progress bar
+- 🌐 Optional SOCKS4 and SOCKS5 proxy support for Redis-based outputs, including authentication

 ---